gridpoint-com/svg_island/README.md

 notes:

-MARK: The downsides were the API is a bit difficult to comprehend, the charts are very scientific looking, and there was no clear way to meet our design goals.
+MARK: The downsides were the API is a bit difficult to comprehend, the charts are very "scientific" looking, and there was no clear way to meet our design goals.

 ---